jkingportfolio/CI_PP2_Connect4/README.md

 A vibration alert has been implemented when a user tries to place a counter which results in an Invalid Move.
 This feature is only available on devices which support device vibration.

-- Covered in user story: None yet, create user story to reflect
+- Covered in user story: 4

 #### 404 error page

 - The 404 error page feature is used when a user tries to navigate to a page that does not exist.
 This page will allow users to navigate back to the home page via the return home button creating a good user experience that does not require the use of the browser back button.

-- Covered in user story: None yet, create user story to reflect
+- Covered in user story: 14

 ![where to find us](docs/features/feature-404-page.png)